Below please find answers to some of the most frequently asked questions about the Working Worldwide Program.

 Apart from the program fee, participants should be prepared to cover the following expenses prior to departure:

-Program participants are provided individual housing by their host institution as part of their compensation.
+Participants placed in China are provided individual housing by their host institution as part of their compensation.
 While the quality of accommodations vary slightly between institutions, all housing includes private bathrooms, telephone, and television.
 Accommodations are comparable to those provided to foreign students or university faculty.

+Partner institutions provide emergency medical coverage for program participants and often do not cover expenses associated with routine illness.
 Partner institutions will provide an insurance policy to program participants.
 Program applicants are asked to provide information about special medical needs during the application process so that proper arrangements can be made with partner institutions to ensure medical care can be correctly administered in case of an emergency.

 While crime rates in China are very low, and most foreigners report feeling physically very safe, depending on your location it is not uncommon for foreigners to be the target of pickpockets and other petty criminals when out in public (especially at tourists sites and markets).
 While some program participants live within the grounds of their host institutions, which are enclosed and guarded, or in dormitories or apartments that have additional guards, others are provided apartments outside of the school grounds.
 Much care is taken on behalf of the Foreign Affairs Offices of partner institutions to protect the safety of foreign teachers.

 For more information on safety in China, see the Department of State’s Consular Information Sheet on P.R.
 China.